NkworJane/First-project/README.md

 # First-project
-This is my first project, a calculator and a contact form.
+This is my first project, a booklist and a contact form.